MatiM36/ContextClickUnityTool/readme.md

+This is an old repository for the tool, maybe in the future i can update this project, but for now, i recommend using: https://github.com/MatiM36/ContextClickSelectV2

 # Unity Context Click selection tool

 A simple Unity tool to select objects from a dropdown using the secondary click, like in Photoshop